-This is my third post about the transition to ISO/IEC 17025:2017, General requirements for the competence of testing and calibration laboratories, the global reference for laboratories carrying out calibration and testing activities.
+This is our third post about the transition to ISO/IEC 17025:2017, General requirements for the competence of testing and calibration laboratories, the global reference for laboratories carrying out calibration and testing activities.

-In our two previous posts on this topic, we provided an overview of the ISO/IEC 17025:2017 standard and discussed clauses 3 through 5 of ISO/IEC 17025 of , covering terms and definitions, general requirements, and structural requirements.
+In our two previous posts on this topic, we provided an overview of the ISO/IEC 17025:2017 standard and discussed clauses 3 through 5 of ISO/IEC 17025, covering terms and definitions, general requirements, and structural requirements.
 This time, the focus is on resource requirements.

 ISO/IEC 17025:2017 requires the laboratory to have available personnel, facilities, equipment, systems, and support services necessary to manage and perform its activities.